 Note: Do not get the vehicle repaired until the Ministry of Transport appeal process finishes.

-You should complain to the DVSA if you think your car should not have passed its MOT.
+You should complain to the DVSA if you think your car should not have passed its MOT test.
 You can use the same appeals complaint form for these types of MOT problems.

 Fill in the form and then send it to the DVSA within the specified time limits.
 The DVSA will make contact with you within five (5) days to discuss the details of the complaint.